.png)

 Inflammation caused by Rheumatoid Arthritis is not the same as general inflammation you hear folks talk about — like when you eat too much sugar or drink too much alcohol.

 The inflammation caused by RA is a communication problem on a cellular level.
-We're talking about very specific proteins and chemicals that aren't functioning the way they're supposed to.

 09.